LoginRadius/engineering-portal/README.md

 # Engineering Portal

 Engineers at LoginRadius are not limited to develop, test, deploy, and maintain the **LoginRadius Identity Platform**.
 They are highly motivated to build and learn something new every day.
-As a part of our **Giving Back To Community Initiative**, we aim to share the same with the developers worldwide via our [Engineering Portal](https://www.loginradius.com/engineering/blog).
+As a part of our **Giving Back To Community Initiative**, our aim is to share the same with the developers worldwide via our [Engineering Portal](https://www.loginradius.com/engineering/blog).

 This repository contains the complete code used in the engineering portal written for the initiative mentioned above.